manroygood/Quantum-Graphs/readme.md

 This code is written as a MATLAB [_Project_](https://www.mathworks.com/help/simulink/project-management.html).
 In order to run it, first type
 ```>> openProject QGObject.prj```
 at the MATLAB prompt or else click on the file `QGObject.prj` in the file listing on the left.
 This will open up a project window.
-This does two things that allow you to run the codes.
+This does three things that allow you to run the codes.

 1. Set the paths.
 2. Change some plotting defaults.
 The users defaults are saved in a `tmp` directory and are restored when the user closes the project by closing the project window.
+3. Verify that certain MATLAB toolboxes are installed that are necessary for certain functioning of the package.

 There's some documentation: